About the Editor

 Ms. Hasenfratz is passionate about historic preservation on Route 66 which led her to start her own web site "John's Modern Cabins News" which was originally intended to bring attention to an endangered historic Route 66 motor court in Missouri.
 The web site has evolved to encompass news of and to encourage historic preservation all along Route 66.
 A free directory for historic businesses on Route 66 is included because Ms. Hasenfratz would like to make a contribution to the economic health of the Route 66 corridor in order to keep historic businesses alive and thriving.

 The web site Sell66stuff.com was conceived by Ms. Hasenfratz as a vehicle for helping bring products that can be marketed on Route 66 together with the right retailers so that all businesses, historic or otherwise, can reach more travelers on Route 66.
 Sell66stuff.com, launched in 2011, features free directories for retailers, wholesalers, and event promoters who want to attract vendors or market products on Route 66.
-In 2012, a new fee-based mobile directory geared toward retailers with a physical location was launched.
+In 2012, a new fee-based mobile directory geared toward retailers with a physical location was launched and in 2013 a special Vendor Guide to help vendors find annual and recurring events was added.